 - Delivery / Safety – be able to run an enjoyable, safe and achievable lesson for the clients using the TIED model.

-You will probably note that the BASI Level 2 exam is focused more on the technical aspects of skiing.
-Therefore it’s really important you make sure you’re at the required level before attempting the exam, or undertake specific training, such as our BASI Level 2 preparation fortnight.
+The BASI Level 2 exam is a step up from the Level 1 Exam.
+So it’s really important to make sure you’re at the required level before attempting the exam or undertake specific training.

-If you are unable to pass both strands, you are required to take the full exam again once you are ready.
+If you are unable to pass both strands, you will be required to take the full exam again, once you are ready.

 Our Top Tips!

-- The BASI trainer will ask you to change aspects of your skiing, and they are looking for you to demonstrate those changes.
+- The BASI trainer will ask you to change aspects of your skiing.
 Even if they feel weird, go with it and do your best.
 Changing your skiing always feels odd at first!

-- Sometimes the BASI trainer will ask you to go beyond the above criteria.
-Even if you reach the level, they will always do their best to improve your skiing.
+- Sometimes the BASI trainer will ask you to go beyond the above criteria because they will always do their best to improve your skiing -even if you reach the level.
 It’s a good thing!